 Do we want to be this competitive?

-The reality is that most of us actually don’t perceive power, prestige, and wealth to be the most important parts of life.
+In reality, most of us actually don’t perceive power, prestige, and wealth to be the most important parts of life.

 We stigmatize mistakes